 - Action Commands: Zuko and Aang both engage in this towards the end.
 With the Wii version, you'll have to move the Wiimote and nunchuk in certain directions.
 If you miss any commands, you'll have to start all over again.

 - Adaptational Superpower Change: An interesting example where the ability is actually reverted to how it worked in the original series rather than the movie.
 Rather than have Zuko and the other Firebenders rely on a source of fire for their combat, they do produce their own fire.
-It's possible that this was done to make the fighting easier and to partially correct the film's change.
+It's possible that this was done to make the fighting easier.
 However, they still include Firebenders using a source of fire to increase their power.

 - Anti-Villain: Like his film and animated counterparts, Zuko is more of this than a menacing villain.
 It really shows when he's concerned about his uncle's safety and remorseful when he knocks Katara out in the final section.